 Time of Emission adjustment is performed by frequency steering of the driving Caesium oscillators, rather than making integer time adjustment steps [13].

-Benefits
+Benefits of eLoran

+eLoran is an aid to navigation that is complementary to GNSS, providing continuation of Position, Navigation and Timing (PNT) service provision when GNSS becomes unavailable for any particular reason. eLoran receivers may be integrated with GNSS receivers providing a seamless backup.

-eLoran is a Position Navigation and Timing system that meets the position accuracy requirements for non-precision approach for aviation, the harbour entrance and approach requirements for the maritime sector and the timing and frequency requirements of communications system providers.
+eLoran meets the position accuracy requirements for non-precision approach for aviation; the harbour entrance and approach requirements for the maritime sector; and the timing and frequency requirements of communications system providers.
 It is a system that has no failure modes in common with GNSS.
 It is complementary in the following way:

 eLoran is Low Frequency while GNSS is Ultra High Frequency.